 WAM, a for-profit Delaware limited liability company, is a wholly owned subsidiary of WWB.
 The entity was established to conduct the operations of WWB's WAM activity.
 WAM directs and manages private equity investments in high-performing, women-focused financial institutions worldwide and works to achieve objectives of demonstrating the investment case for conscientious, women-focused financial institutions while also achieving positive economic returns.
 WAM began operations on February 15, 2012.
 WAM is one of two investment managers of Women's World Banking Capital Partners, L.P.
 (WWBCP), a Delaware limited partnership, formed in August 2010 to act as a socially responsible private equity fund.
-WAM's members' equity, which is reflected within unrestricted net assets on the accompanying consolidated financial statements, as of December 31, 2018 was \$635,230.
+In 2018, WAM became the general manager of Women's World Banking Capital Partners II, L.P.
+(WWBCP2), a Mauritius limited partnership, formed to act as a second socially responsible private equity fund (originally formed as a Canadian limited partnership in 2018, formed as a Mauritius limited partnership in 2019).
+WAM's members' equity, which is reflected within net assets without donor restrictions on the accompanying consolidated financial statements as of December 31, 2019 and 2018 was \$380,814 and \$635,230, respectively.